hanscappelle/CameraPreviewSample/README.md

 Fixes for these issues are currently in progress on the development branch and will be integrated once tested.

-* SampleActivity does no longer center the preview
 * the resizing always happens within the previous dimensions so keeps getting smaller

 ### Fixed

 * alternative camera selection broken on 2.3.6 => was related to a fixed number of camera's instead of a number based on the available camera's.
+* SampleActivity does no longer center the preview => CENTER_IN_PARENT requires RelativeLayout, that example had still a RelativeLayout anyway so adapted.

 ## Resources